Woffee/Envismetrics/joss-paper/paper.md

 k^0 = \Psi \cdot \left(\frac{D \cdot n \cdot F}{R \cdot T}\right)^{1/2}
 $$

-**Assumptions and Scope**
-This method assumes diffusion-controlled electron transfer without coupled chemical reactions or adsorption phenomena, and is most applicable to well-defined, peak-shaped CVs under quasi-reversible or irreversible conditions.
-The diffusion coefficient $D$ must be known or reliably estimated.
-Since the Lavagnini approach is empirical, optimal performance is expected when $k_0$ lies within an intermediate kinetic range.
-Users are advised to interpret $k_0$ results in accordance with electrochemical theory, and to restrict use of this feature to exploratory or comparative analysis rather than routine novice workflows.
+> ⚠ **Usage Note:** This method is sensitive to experimental noise and the accurate determination of $\Delta E_p$.
+> It should only be applied under conditions that satisfy the theoretical assumptions of the Nicholson or Klingler–Kochi models.
+> Users are advised to cross-check results with alternative approaches where possible.

 ### Function 5: Tafel Analysis Module

-Tafel analysis is used to determine the anodic and cathodic transfer coefficients.
-The International Union of Pure and Applied Chemistry (IUPAC) formally defines these coefficients as experimentally determined values, given by [@guidelli2014defining]:
+Tafel analysis is used to determine the anodic ($\alpha_a$) and cathodic ($\alpha_c$) transfer coefficients.
+The International Union of Pure and Applied Chemistry (IUPAC) formally defines these coefficients as experimentally determined values [@guidelli2014defining]:

 $$
 \alpha_a = \frac{RT}{F} \left( \frac{d \ln j_{a, \text{corr}}}{dE} \right)